Catalan leader ready for dialogue 'without preconditions'

 Puigdemont then led a group of Catalan lawmakers in signing what appeared to be a symbolic declaration of independence.
 The legal status of the declaration was unclear.

 The Spanish Prime Minister, Mariano Rajoy, said after a meeting of his cabinet Wednesday that he had formally asked the Catalan government to clarify its actions.
+He said the Spanish government would decide how to proceed, depending on the response it receives from Barcelona.

+Rajoy has the option of invoking Article 155 of the Spanish constitution, which would allow him to impose direct rule on Catalonia from Madrid.

 He called on the Catalan authorities to "return to institutional normality and go back to legality."
 Rajoy has previously refused to hold talks unless Puigdemont drops his independence claim.

 Speaking with CNN, Puigdemont said this was an important moment for both sides.
 "We want a dialogue without preconditions, we have done a gesture with responsibility and generosity," he said.